sumitmalik51/purviewlab/modules/module11.md

 ## 2. Storage account creation

-1. On the Azure Portal home page select create new resource. , select the resource group you just created, provide a unique name, and hit next.
+1. On the Azure Portal home page select create new resource.
+Select the resource group you just created, provide a unique name, and hit next.

  > **Note**: We will setup a storage account for demonstration.
 This is the resource that will be scanned during this demo.